17cupsofcoffee/LiveTagger/README.md

 ## Notes

 * This tool works by manually modifying the XMP metadata files that Live creates.
-If Ableton change the format of those files, this tool will probably break!
+If Ableton change the format of those files, this tool may break!
-* Whenever LiveTagger makes a change to the metadata, it will write a backup first.
-If you need to revert the changes, go to the `Ableton Folder Info` subfolder of the folder you ran the tool on, and replace the `.xmp` file with the backup.
-Later versions may add commands for this.